koenrane/KR-new-site/content/import/a-shot-at-the-diamond-alignment-problem.md

 Suppose the AI keeps training, but by instrumental convergence, seeking power remains a good idea, and such decisions continually get strengthened.
 This strengthens the power-seeking shard relative to other shards.
 Other shards want to prevent this from happening.
 Therefore, the AI does indeed face an alignment problem, including:

 1. The AI (reflectively) wants to keep getting smarter, but cognitive updates can make the AI e.g. care less about diamonds.
-    1. The AI wants to ensure its “successors” are aligned—”successors” meaning either its future model checkpoints which result from running SGD over its cognition for longer, or the new version of itself it might explicitly self-modify into.
+    - The AI wants to ensure its “successors” are aligned—“successors” meaning either its future model checkpoints which result from running SGD over its cognition for longer, or the new version of itself it might explicitly self-modify into.
 2. Shifts in internal decision context might change which shards are activated.
-    1. For example, the AI might be governed by the diamond-shard during training, but deployment contexts might more strongly activate the power-seeking shard.
+    - For example, the AI might be governed by the diamond-shard during training, but deployment contexts might more strongly activate the power-seeking shard.
 3. There could be a “treacherous turn” within the AI, as certain value shards suddenly bid for fast shard rebalancing via self-modification (staging an “internal coup”).

 A smart reflective AI has a range of advantages over people in solving its alignment problem (see the appendix).
 The agent starts planning its future actions so as to minimize anti-diamond value drift imposed by future policy gradient steps.
 Possibly the agent installs "tripwires" which revert to a previous model checkpoint under such-and-such value drift events (addressing problems 1 and 3 above), bounds the activation strengths of different shards (2 above), and backdoors update-step overrides (1 above).

 (In addition, if you have good reason to believe you have a diamond-aligned AI by this point but are worried it will fail to consider some danger, you can try the highly technical tactic of “just tell the AI about that danger.”)

-Meanwhile, the AI is preparing to kill everyone, taking over server farms worldwide.[^10] This part of the plan [goes off rather smoothly](https://www.`gwern`.net/fiction/Clippy).
+Meanwhile, the AI is preparing to kill everyone, taking over server farms worldwide.[^10] This part of the plan [goes off rather smoothly](https://www.gwern.net/fiction/Clippy).
 With possible unaligned competitors removed, the AI is free to self-experiment and take its time with its future self-improvement process.
 The AI effectively solves its successor-alignment problem by using its special advantages.[^11]

 ### The values handshake

 Self-improvement proceeds.
 Value stability arrives.
 The major shards are as follows:

 1. Diamond
-    1. Subshard: Acquiring diamonds (expected utility flavor)
+    -  Subshard: Acquiring diamonds (expected utility flavor)
-        1. Primary activation context: Most situations.
+        - Primary activation context: Most situations.
 This subshard reigns primary, due in part to the lottery reward events earlier in training.
-    2. Subshard: Being near diamonds
+    -  Subshard: Being near diamonds
-        1. Primary activation context: When diamonds can easily be brought close.
+        -  Primary activation context: When diamonds can easily be brought close.
-    3. Subshard: Seeing diamonds
+    -  Subshard: Seeing diamonds
-        1. Primary activation context: When diamonds are nearby.
+        -  Primary activation context: When diamonds are nearby.
-    4. Subshard: Producing diamonds
+    -  Subshard: Producing diamonds
-        1. Primary activation context: Materials+tech nearby.
+        -  Primary activation context: Materials+tech nearby.
 2. Power-seeking
-    1. Primary activation context: Most situations, but especially when the agent can increase optionality or probability of survival.
+    -  Primary activation context: Most situations, but especially when the agent can increase optionality or probability of survival.
 3. Reward
-    1. Primary activation context: Situations where reward was historically easily obtainable.
+    -  Primary activation context: Situations where reward was historically easily obtainable.
-    2. This shard bids for outcomes like “high value at historical reward register.”
+    -  This shard bids for outcomes like “high value at historical reward register.”
 4. Games
-    1. Game-playing subshard
+    -  Game-playing subshard
-        1. Primary activation context: A video game is nearby.
+        -  Primary activation context: A video game is nearby.
-    2. Game-winning subshard
+    -  Game-winning subshard
-        1. Primary activation context: While already playing a game.
+        - Primary activation context: While already playing a game.
 5. Human approval
-    1. Weak shard, primary activation context is near humans in initial training context.
+    - Weak shard, primary activation context is near humans in initial training context.

 Maybe in some contexts where diamonds are nearby, the seeing-diamonds subshard activates and makes the agent go see the nearby diamonds, passing up a time-limited opportunity to remotely acquire 100 additional diamonds.
 If the agent acquired the remote diamonds first, that would lead to more diamonds overall _and_ retain the ability to then go see the nearby diamonds.
 Therefore, across the agent’s shards and subshards, it would be a Pareto improvement for the agent to self-modify into a more coherent overall policy around the quantities relevant to its most powerful and reflective subshards.

-For this reason, the AI dissolves cross-situational incoherences such that the AI no longer shoots itself in the foot [with respect to the quantities which the primary subshards care about](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#cuTotpjqYkgcwnghp) (like diamonds-acquired, seconds-near-diamonds, seconds-seeing-diamonds, increments of power, game-victories).
+For this reason, the AI dissolves cross-situational incoherences such that the AI no longer shoots itself in the foot [with respect to the quantities which the primary subshards care about](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#cuTotpjqYkgcwnghp) (like `diamonds acquired`, `seconds near diamonds`, `seconds seeing diamonds`, increments of power, `game victories`).
 This is a [values handshake](https://www.lesswrong.com/tag/values-handshakes), except not among agents, but among the shards of value _within_ the agent which are activated at the time of the handshake.
 And thus comes the day where the AI crystallizes its value shards into a reflectively stable, globally activated utility function.

 And remember that part where the more aggressive diamond-subshards got strengthened by reward events?
 Yeah, those subshards have been running the show.
 And oh boy, does this AI synthesize _a lot_ of diamonds.

 # Major open questions

-Non-exhaustively:

 1. Is the shard theory picture broadly appropriate?
 2. How do we ensure that the diamond abstraction forms?
 3. How do we ensure that the diamond shard forms?
 4. How do we ensure that the diamond shard generalizes and interfaces with the agent's self-model so as to prevent itself from being removed by other shards?
 5. How do we avoid catastrophic ontological shift during jumps in reflectivity, which probably change activation contexts for first-person values?
-    1.  e.g. if the AI thinks it’s initially an embodied robot and then realizes it’s running in a decentralized fashion on a server farm, how does that change its world model?
+    - For example, if the AI thinks it’s initially an embodied robot and then realizes it’s running in a decentralized fashion on a server farm, how does that change its world model?
 Do its “being ‘near’ diamonds” values still activate properly?

 1 is [evidentially supported](/shard-theory) [by the only known examples of general intelligences](/humans-provide-alignment-evidence), but also AI will not have the same inductive biases.
 So the picture might be more complicated.
 I’d guess shard theory is still appropriate, but that's ultimately a question for empirical work (with interpretability).[^12] There’s also some weak-moderate behavioral evidence for shard theory in AI which I’ve observed by looking at videos from the [Goal Misgeneralization paper](https://arxiv.org/abs/2105.14111).